 Our client had only been married about a year.
 We filed a claim on his wife’s behalf, also, as she helped her husband on his road to recovery.

 You want burn attorneys with stories like this one because it means they have been in the trenches fighting for burn victims and won.
+To contact lawyers Fred Pritzker and Eric Hageman, use the form below.

 Attorneys Fred Pritzker and Eric Hageman